Ozone depletion: Arctic ozone "mini-hole"

 On March 3, 2005, the journal Nature published an article linking 2004's unusually large Arctic ozone hole to solar wind activity.

 On March 15, 2011, a record ozone layer loss was observed, with about half of the ozone present over the Arctic having been destroyed.
 The change was attributed to increasingly cold winters in the Arctic stratosphere at an altitude of approximately 20 km, a change associated with global warming in a relationship that is still under investigation.
 By March 25, the ozone loss had become the largest compared to that observed in all previous winters with the possibility that it would become an ozone hole.
 This would require that the quantities of ozone to fall below 200 Dobson units, from the 250 recorded over central Siberia.
 It is predicted that the thinning layer would affect parts of Scandinavia and Eastern Europe on March 30–31.

 On October 2, 2011, a study was published in the journal Nature, which said that between December 2010 and March 2011 up to 80 percent of the ozone in the atmosphere at about 20 km above the surface was destroyed.
 The level of ozone depletion was severe enough that scientists said it could be compared to the ozone hole that forms over Antarctica every winter.
 According to the study, "for the first time, sufficient loss occurred to reasonably be described as an Arctic ozone hole."
 The study analyzed data from the Aura and CALIPSO satellites, and determined that the larger-than-normal ozone loss was due to an unusually long period of cold weather in the Arctic, some 30 days more than typical, which allowed for more ozone-destroying chlorine compounds to be created.
 According to Lamont Poole, a co-author of the study, cloud and aerosol particles on which the chlorine compounds are found "were abundant in the Arctic until mid March 2011—much later than usual—with average amounts at some altitudes similar to those observed in the Antarctic, and dramatically larger than the near-zero values seen in March in most Arctic winters".

-In 2013, researchers analyzed the data and found the 2010–11 Arctic event did not reach the ozone depletion levels to classify as a true hole.
+In 2013, researchers analyzed the data and found the 2010–2011 Arctic event did not reach the ozone depletion levels to classify as a true hole.
 A hole in the ozone is generally classified as 220 Dobson units or lower; the Arctic hole did not approach that low level.
 It has since been classified as a "mini-hole."

-Following the ozone depletion in 1997 and 2011, a 90% drop in ozone was measured by weather balloons over the Arctic in March 2020, as they normally recorded 3.5 parts per million of ozone, compared to only around 0.3 parts per million lastly, due to cold temperatures ever recorded since 1979, and a strong polar vortex which allowed chemicals, including chlorine and bromine, to gnaw away.
+Following the ozone depletion in 1997 and 2011, a 90% drop in ozone was measured by weather balloons over the Arctic in March 2020, as they normally recorded 3.5 parts per million of ozone, compared to only around 0.3 parts per million lastly, due to the coldest temperatures ever recorded since 1979, and a strong polar vortex which allowed chemicals, including chlorine and bromine, to reduce ozone.

 A rare hole, the result of unusually low temperatures in the atmosphere above the North Pole, was studied in 2020.